jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ### The ViT encoder implementation

-Here, we will implement the following modules of the ViT:
+Here, we will implement the following modules of the ViT, based on the ViT paper (["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929)):

 - `PatchEmbeddingBlock`: The patch embedding block, which maps patches of pixels to a sequence of vectors.
+- `MLPBlock`: The multilayer perceptron (MLP) block.
 - `ViTEncoderBlock`: The ViT encoder block.
-  - `MLPBlock`: The multilayer perceptron (MLP) block.

 ```{code-cell} ipython3
 ---